-You will need - or expect to receive - a 2.1 degree.
+You’ll need - or expect to receive - a 2:1 degree.
 Equally important is an enthusiasm for our business and a determination to carve out a place for yourself in a demanding environment.
-It is also a requirement for candidates to have the existing right to live and work in the UK.
+It is also a requirement for candidates to have the existing right to live and work in the

 How to apply